sfhacks/DriveSafe/README.md

 Recipient of the 2nd place award for the Congressional App Challenge 2015 CA-18

-Recognized by Secratary Foxx of the USDOT and Congresswoman Anna G. Eshoo
+Recognized by Secretary Foxx of the USDOT and Congresswoman Anna G. Eshoo

 #Description